How to Make Cardboard Painting Tools for Kids Art Activities

 Cardboard is a readily available material to use for crafting - from cereal boxes, pizza boxes and other packaging.

-For paint tools, use sturdy cardboard that will hold up when the cardboard gets saturated with paint.
+Use sturdy cardboard to make these paint tools, so they will hold up when the cardboard gets saturated with paint.

 Related: Painting with recyclable containers